Artifacts of Destruction

 “Almost nothing,” she answers.

-“But no one, except Botzar, has ever spoken of going there.”
+“No one, except Botzar, has ever spoken of going there, and he never told anyone how he found the way there.”

 I tell them of my travels in the vat, where I was a shadow in the mind of Neebol of the Gen.